JosephPrichard/green/README.md

-# Kaleidoscope
+# Naga
-A Rust implementation of LLVM's kaleidoscope tutorial.
+A compiled, expression based language inspired by Python.

 Work in progress!